arpit2222/LexCrypt/README.md

 # LexCrypt MVP Demo

-Minimal buildathon demo for LexCrypt: FHE-inspired legal AI on Arbitrum Sepolia with a clean RainbowKit UI.
+LexCrypt: FHE-inspired legal AI on Arbitrum Sepolia with a clean RainbowKit UI.

 This repo contains:
+-Pitch Deck
+-WhitePaper
 - Solidity contracts (Registry, JudgeAssistant, WinPredictor) using a **MockFHE** library for demo/testing.
 - A minimal React + RainbowKit frontend to submit encrypted case inputs and "decrypt" results.